arubis/Fatima/PowerPoint/Lesson_4-Adding_Media_to_PowerPoint.lessonplan.markdown

 ## Practical ##

-_Depending on time constraints, this may be split out into an additional lesson/lab period and combined with presenting._
+_Depending on time constraints, this may be split out into an additional lesson/lab period and combined with presenting.
+15 minutes of practice with adding pictures should be considered minimally sufficient._

 Now that we've discussed how to add graphics, pictures, backgrounds, and designs to our presentations, it's time for all of you to add graphics and pictures to your own presentations!
 You can either use the presentation files you've been working with in class up to now, or create a new one if you're more comfortable with that.